Sakurajima: 2023

-Timeline
+2024

+On February 14, 2024, an eruption occurred at the southern peak's Minamidake crater on Sakurajima at 18:33 JST, emitting plumes of over 5 km in height and spewing rocks as far as 1.3 m away.
+Minamidake crater again erupted on October 18, 2024 with a plume above 4 km.

+2025

+Between May 15 and May 16, 2025 multiple small eruptions with volcanic plumes up to 3 km high occurred disturbing local air travel.
+On November 16, 2025, Minamidake crater erupted at 00:57 JST with an eruption plume that reached 4400 m high.
+Volcanic rocks from the eruption reached as far as the fifth station, some 1.2 km from the crater and a level 3 alert was issued.

 Culture

-Sakurajima is the title of a 1946 short story, written by the Japanese writer Haruo Umezaki, about a disillusioned Navy officer stationed on the volcano island towards the end of World War II as American air force planes bomb Japan.
-The story is based on Umezaki's own experience; he was stationed in a military cipher base in the nearby Prefecture city of Kagoshima.
+Sakurajima is a novella written in 1946 by the Japanese writer Haruo Umezaki, about a disillusioned Navy officer stationed on the island towards the end of World War II as American planes bomb Japan.
+The story is one of Umezaki's most famous works.
+It is based on his own experience; during World War II, he was stationed at a military cipher base in the nearby city of Kagoshima.

-Sakurajima was also the name of Japanese singer Tsuyoshi Nagabuchi's song.
+"Sakurajima" is also the name of a song by Japanese singer Tsuyoshi Nagabuchi.
 In 2004, Nagabuchi held an all-night-concert at a quarry of Sakurajima that attracted an audience of 75,000.
 After the concert, a statue showing Nagabuchi screaming with a guitar was installed on the site of the concert.